braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 #### Versions 5.3.0+

-If you are using `BraintreeThreeDSecure`, you must also include `CardinalMobile`.
-In versions 5.3.0+, `CardinalMobile` can be included via SPM.
+If you are using `BraintreeThreeDSecure`, you must also explicitly include `CardinalMobile` and `PPRiskMagnes`, both of which can be included through SPM.

 If you were previously using versions 5.0.0 to 5.2.0 and you're upgrading to version 5.3.0 or above, you should delete `CardinalMobile.framework` from your project and remove the run script used to remove simulator slices before archiving (if applicable).